-A technique where a thin filiform needle is used to penetrate the skin and stimulate underlying myofascial trigger points (a tender point in a muscle), muscular and connective tissues for the management of neuromusculoskeletal pain and movement impairments
+Dry Needling utilizes a solid, filament needle, as is used in the practice of acupuncture.
+A technique where a thin filiform needle is used to penetrate the skin and stimulate underlying myofascial trigger points, muscular and connective tissues for the management of neuromusculoskeletal pain and movement impairments.

 Dry needling follows evidence-based guidelines, recommended “point” locations, and dosages for the treatment of specific conditions.
 Acupuncture stimulates the balance and flow of Qi energy that in Traditional Chinese Medicine is considered essential to health.
 When the body is healthy, Qi (pronounced chee), flows smoothly through the meridians that make up a conceptual network of pathways throughout the entire body.
 When the balance or flow of Qi is deficient or obstructed it may be diseased or susceptible to illness.